Poulton-le-Fylde: Transport

 The development in the first half of the 19th century of Fleetwood led to the arrival of the railway in the Fylde.
 The Preston & Wyre Railway and Harbour Company was formed to connect Fleetwood to Preston and the Preston and Wyre Railway line was completed in 1840.
 Poulton-le-Fylde railway station, on the line between Kirkham and Fleetwood was originally situated at the bottom of the Breck, the road leading north out of Poulton.
 A branch connecting Poulton to Blackpool opened in 1846, meeting the existing line in a triangular junction with very tight curves towards Blackpool.
 By 1892, plans were underway to realign the tracks and rebuild the station at the top of the Breck.
 The fears of local people were realised in 1893 when a train travelling too fast derailed at the bend, killing three people.
 The new station was built in 1896.
 A railway halt called Poulton Curve was built in 1923 and was in use for trains between Fleetwood and Blackpool until 1952.
 Today, Poulton is a stop on the Caldervale Line and the Blackpool Branch Line.
 It lies between Kirkham and Wesham (towards Preston) and Layton (towards Blackpool North).
 The Fleetwood Branch Line closed to passengers in 1970; in 2009, a report by the Association of Train Operating Companies suggested that there would be a "strong business case" to reopen the line.

 Poulton is approximately 13 mi west of the M6 motorway and is linked to it by the M55 at Greenhalgh.
 There are A roads to Fleetwood, Blackpool, Preston, Garstang and Lancaster.
-The town is served by five bus companies — Blackpool Transport, Stagecoach, Coastliner, Coastal Coaches and Cumfybus — providing links to the Fylde's coastal towns, as well as villages Over Wyre and Preston.
+The town is served by five bus companies — Blackpool Transport, Stagecoach, Coastal Coaches, Cumfybus and Transpora — providing links to the Fylde's coastal towns, as well as villages Over Wyre and Preston.

 Poulton was previously served by Blackpool Airport, approximately 6.5 miles away; however, the airport no longer has any commercial service and is instead served by the larger Liverpool John Lennon Airport and Manchester Airport.